phillycheese15/descriptive-Statistics-in-excel/README.md

 3. Match the variable to its data type?

-the soltiions are above hope you guys thanks
+the soltiions are above hope you guys enjoy it thanks!!!!